Menestrels/daniels_summer_school/README.md

 # Daniels Summer School 2024 - Cypress project

-This Cypress automated test framework is designed to ensure the quality and reliability of essential https://coe-webstore.tdlbox.com online store functionalities through automated testing procedures.
+This Cypress automated test framework is designed to ensure the quality and reliability of essential https://coe-webstore.tdlbox.com Desktop online store functionalities through automated testing procedures.
+These test does not support mobile.
 It is part of the TDL TestDevLab Summer challenge bootcamp.

 Full test plan can be found here: https://tdlschool.atlassian.net/browse/TSS22N-265